mitchspano/sfdx-scan-pull-request/README.md

 ## `report-mode`

-Details which way to report issues back to GitHub, can be either `check-runns` or `comments`
+Details which way to report issues back to GitHub, can be either:
+- `check-runs` - Shows findings as annotations on the PR
+- `comments` - Shows findings as comments

 ## `delete-resolved-comments`